meetesh06/Server-Scripts/user-related/docker-workspace/README.md

 #### `startIsolated.sh`
 This script is used to start a container in isolated mode.
 It lists the
-The CPU cores from the `docker` core group will be accessible to the container.
+The CPU cores from the `selected` core group will be accessible to the container.

 ```bash
 meetesh@server:~/docker-scripts$ bash startIsolated.sh